 Foreign direct investment (FDI) is largely seen as a catalyst for economic growth in the future.
-The United States, United Kingdom, The Netherlands, Spain, Brazil and Chile appear as Peru's leading investors.
-FDI is concentrated in the mining, financial, electricity, telecommunications, and industry sectors.
+The United Kingdom, Spain, Chile, the United States, the Netherlands, Colombia, Brazil, China and Canada appear as Peru's leading investors.
+FDI is concentrated in the mining, financial, telecommunications, electricity and industry sectors.

-The Peruvian government guarantees foreign investors legal stability on income tax regulations and dividend distributions.
-Foreign investors entitled to obtain tax and legal stability are those willing to invest in Peru, in a two-year term, at least USD10 million in the mining and/or hydrocarbon sectors; USD5 million in any other economic activity or to acquire more than 50% of the shares of a privatized state-owned company.
+Peru guarantees foreign investors legal stability on income tax regulations and dividend distributions.
+Foreign investors entitled to obtain tax and legal stability are those willing to invest in the country, in a two-year term, at least USD10 million in the mining and/or hydrocarbon sectors; USD5 million in any other economic activity or to acquire more than 50% of the shares of a privatized state-owned company.